yogeshhegde/processor-sdk-doc/source/linux/Examples_and_Demos/ROS_Radar.rst

 .. rubric:: Introduction
    :name: introduction

-The ROS is meta-os running on top of Linux.
+The ROS is meta-ros running on top of Linux.
 It is a collection of software libraries and packages to help you write robotic applications.
 Both mobile platforms and static manipulators can leverage wide colelction of open-source drivers and tools.
 ROS framework is mainly based on publisher-subscriber